vshmyhlo/retinanet-tensorflow/README.md

 ### Current setup which gives at least some result:
-* Training on a single Titan X with 1 image per batch (cant fit into memory anything larger with 500 image scale)
+* Training on a single Titan X with 1 image per batch (can't fit into memory anything larger with 500 image scale)
 * MobileNetV2 as a backbone, with 500 image scale
-(cant fit into memory anything larger)
+(can't fit into memory anything larger)
 * Not using Focal Loss, I am sure I will get back to it once I will find out why it is so hard to train it as it is described in a paper.
 * Using combination of balanced cross-entropy and dice loss.